-Joy has a diverse and fascinatingly eclectic career currently holding the position of Principal Clarinet with the Britten Sinfonia.
+Joy Farrall has a diverse and fascinatingly eclectic career currently holding the position of Principal Clarinet with the Britten Sinfonia.
 She has freelanced with most of the UKs major orchestras and chamber orchestras and as an enthusiastic chamber musician she has appeared at music societies and festivals all over Britain, Europe, America and Australia.
+Joy is a founder member of the Haffner Wind Ensemble with whom she has broadcast, recorded and toured widely.

-Joy is a dedicated and inspiring teacher who has done a great deal to influence the shape of British clarinet playing in the last 25 years through her work as a Professor at the Guildhall School of Music and Drama as well as in her frequent master classes both at home and abroad.
-Recently as part of the Britten Sinfonias Creative Learning programme Joy has taken a leading role in the inauguration of their Academy for young players.
+In addition to her Professorial duties at Purcell, Joy has been Professor at the Guildhall School of Music and Drama since 1985 and in September 2010 she took the post of Senior Tutor of chamber music for the Wind Brass and Percussion department.
+Recently as part of the Britten Sinfonia’s Creative Learning programme Joy has taken a leading role in the inauguration of their Academy for young players.

 Joy became a Fellow of the Higher Education Academy in 2014 and a Fellow of the Guildhall School in 2016.